varnish/Varnish-Book/varnish_book.rst

 https://www.varnish-cache.org/docs/trunk/whats-new/upgrading.html

-VCL migrator from Varnish 3 to Varnish 4
+VCL Migrator from Varnish 3 to Varnish 4
 ----------------------------------------

 `varnish3to4 <https://github.com/fgsch/varnish3to4>`_ is a script to assist you migrating a VCL file from Varnish 3 to 4.